 These are rough figures drawn from experience.

-With only 23 filled up, cells this NY Times Sudoku puzzle is extra-hard.
+With only 23 filled up, cells this New York Times Sudoku hard puzzle is extra-hard.

 For full enjoyment, avoid looking into any solution as well as the answer.

 The joy of discoveries will then all be yours.

 Other Sudoku puzzles you may like to go through at leisure

 How to Solve New York Times Hard Sudoku Puzzle February 17, 2021

 You may access all hard Sudoku level 3 solutions at Third level hard Sudoku.